-BLACK TANK FLUSH
+BLACK TANK FLUSH (RINSING THE WASTE TANK)

-The sewer tank flusher inlet (also known as the no fuss flush) will have an identifying label next to it.
+The tank flush inlet (also known as the no fuss flush), is the black inlet located on the utility center panel.
 This inlet is provided to assist in flushing out the black water tank.
 The drain valve for the black water tank must be OPEN to use this feature.

-When the hose is connected, and when the water source is turned on, it sprays water into the black water tank.
+When a water hose is connected and the water source is turned on it sprays water into the black water tank.
 This allows you to rinse the black water holding tank by removing debris and preventing accumulation.
 There is a check valve incorporated in the plumbing lines to prevent back flow.
-Using the Tank Flush Inlet: